Depression Rehab Treatment

 Depression—clinically referred to as major depressive disorder or clinical depression—is a serious mood disorder that affects how a person thinks, feels, and functions each day.
 It goes far beyond temporary sadness or emotional stress.
 Depression is persistent, often overwhelming, and can interfere with relationships, work, physical health, and overall quality of life.
 While the experience of depression varies from person to person, it is a legitimate medical condition that deserves thoughtful, professional care.

-Importantly, depression is not a personal failure or a matter of willpower.
-It is a complex condition influenced by both biological and psychological factors.
+Depression is not a personal failure or a matter of willpower.
+It is a complex condition influenced by biological, psychological, and environmental factors.
 Long-term treatment helps individuals understand what contributes to their symptoms and develop tools to manage them effectively.
 With the right approach, most people with depression can experience meaningful improvement in mood, energy, and emotional stability.

 Major Depressive Disorder and Common Symptoms